sammaxfleet/thisorthatpp5/README.md

 CRUD Functionality
 Tick It handles data with full CRUD Functionality:

-Create - Users can create, an account, profile, tasks, comments, packs, contact messages and watch objects.
+Create - Users can create, an account, profile, tasks, comments, likes, posts.
-Read - Users can view the tasks, comments, packs of other users and also the profiles of these users.
+Read - Users can view the tasks, comments, posts of other users and also the profiles of these users.
-Update - Users can update their profile, password, posted tasks, packs and watch status of tasks via the interactive forms and buttons on the site.
+Update - Users can update their profile, password & username. & update taks, comments, posts, following accounts.
-Delete - Users can delete tasks, comments, packs and watch objects via the interactive buttons on the site.
+Delete - Users can delete tasks, comments, likes, follows.